institut-de-genomique/BoardION/docs/installation.md

 Inside the input directory it will detect and parse every sequencing_summary.txt and final_summary.txt.

-> Note that the ouput directory need to be visible by the web server.
+> Note that the ouput directory needs to be visible by the web server.

 ## Install the web server

-The server require no installation as it is in R but require several R packages.
+The server requires no installation as it is in R but requires several R packages.
 Therefore an installation with docker or singularity is proposed.

 To build the docker run in the app folder:
 ```